Elephant1214/PaperFixes/README.md

   If you toggle enableIoThreadSleep on, the thread will only sleep for 2ms instead of the 10ms from before but will use more memory again.

 ### Client
-- The client chunk provider caches the last accessed chunk like the server provider.
+- The client chunk provider caches the last accessed chunk the same way the server provider does.

 ## Known Incompatibilities
-- The improved tick loop is not compatible with the `mixin.bugfix.slow_tps_catchup` option from [VintageFix](https://github.com/embeddedt/VintageFix) and the tick loop changes from [Forged Carpet](https://github.com/DeadlyMC/forged-carpet) and likely from any other mod.
+- The improved tick loop is not compatible with the `mixin.bugfix.slow_tps_catchup` option from [VintageFix](https://github.com/embeddedt/VintageFix) (removed as of commit [ecbc3e1](https://github.com/embeddedt/VintageFix/commit/ecbc3e193c7fc9bee85577fa5e9f362c6249d82a)) and the tick loop changes from [Forged Carpet](https://github.com/DeadlyMC/forged-carpet) and likely from any other mod.
 - `removeNullTileEntities` breaks [Botania](https://botaniamod.net/index.html)'s flowers because of some odd way that Botania was written.
+- Bad core mods can cause re-entry errors and crash the game as soon as it starts.
+This is not my fault and is unavoidable because these mods are loading game classes too early.
+The only solution is to replace them with a fork that fixes the problems.\
+  An incomplete list of problematic core mods and solutions:
+    - [Quark](https://modrinth.com/mod/quark): Replace with [Quark: RoTN Edition](https://www.curseforge.com/minecraft/mc-mods/quark-rotn-edition) (Thanks to sahih_international for finding this)